fylgja/site/src/components/card.md

 | `.card-media`   | For media (e.g. img or video)   |
 | `.card-action`  | For links and buttons           |

-Besides that the card is also extremely flexable in style, via CSS variables.
+Besides that the card is also extremely flexible in style, via CSS variables.

-The card style is by default elevated, but can also make it a flat card via 2 variables.
+The card style is by default elevated, but can be made flat via 2 variables.

 ```html
 <style>